Francis A. Dennis: Personal life

-While resident in Washington, D.C., Ambassador Dennis taught Bible class at First Baptist Church, where Jimmy and Rosalind Carter also attended during the Carter Administration.
+While resident in Washington, D.C., Ambassador Dennis taught Bible class at First Baptist Church, where Jimmy and Rosalind Carter also attended during the Carter administration.

-Dennis died on September 20, 2008 and was interned at the Dennis Family Cemetery in Careysburg, Liberia.
+Dennis died on September 20, 2008, and was interred at the Dennis Family Cemetery in Careysburg, Liberia.

 Archives

-Dennis assisted in developing the Ambassador’s Library at the Liberian Embassy in Washington, D.C. and donated many of his personal papers to the library.
+Dennis assisted in developing the Ambassador’s Library at the Liberian Embassy in Washington, D.C., and donated many of his personal papers to the library.

-In June 2011, Liberian Foreign Minister, Dr. Toga Gayewea McIntosh and the Dennis family presided over the dedication and opening of the Ambassador Francis A. Dennis, Sr. Memorial Library at the Gabriel L. Dennis Foreign Service Institute, Ministry of Foreign Affairs in Monrovia.
+In June 2011, Liberian foreign minister, Dr. Toga Gayewea McIntosh, and the Dennis family presided over the dedication and opening of the Ambassador Francis A. Dennis, Sr. Memorial Library at the Gabriel L. Dennis Foreign Service Institute, Ministry of Foreign Affairs in Monrovia.
 The memorial library was established to support initiatives related to diplomacy, academics and faith.
 In a statement by Liberian president Ellen Johnson Sirleaf, she said Dennis “represented the best that this country had to offer… Liberia owes him a debt of gratitude.”